 Before I show you how to deactivate the automation of the updates, I’d like to point out that you should always test new plugins on a copy of your website before installing new plugins or doing other modifications on your production site.

 Then try the changes on the cloned site without endangering your actual website.
-To do this, you can use our free plugin “WP STAGING”; Get the link in the video description.
+You can use our free plugin, “WP STAGING,”; to get the video description link.

 At wp-staging.com, we have deactivated the automatic plugin and theme updates on our site and WordPress core updates.
 We use a shop system that our customers use to complete their purchases, so we have to make sure that our website never goes down.